NATIONAL Standardized Organic Curriculum

 • The number of qualified organic inspectors and reviewers has not kept pace.

-• Certifiers report difficulty recruiting and retaining qualified inspectors and reviewers.
+• Certifiers report ongoing challenges in recruiting and retaining qualified professionals.

-• Academic programs focus primarily on production and sustainability, not on certification, auditing, or compliance.
+• Academic programs largely focus on production and sustainability, with limited pathways in certification, auditing, and compliance.

-This limits opportunities for students and professionals—especially in underserved regions—and constrains the growth and reach of organic agriculture.
+This gap limits career opportunities for students and professionals—particularly in underserved regions—and constrains the continued growth and integrity of the organic sector.

-This initiative strengthens organic certification by building a skilled, trusted workforce prepared to meet expanding regulatory, oversight, and supply-chain demands.
+This initiative addresses that need by building a skilled, workforce-ready pipeline prepared to meet expanding regulatory, oversight, and supply chain demands.

 WHAT THIS PROJECT DELIVERS